 [Environment]::GetEnvironmentVariable("OSS_ACCESS_KEY_ID", [EnvironmentVariableTarget]::User) [Environment]::GetEnvironmentVariable("OSS_ACCESS_KEY_SECRET", [EnvironmentVariableTarget]::User)

-Pass credentials by using environment variables.
+Obtain credentials from environment variables.

 Static credentials